pixelsdb/pixels/README.md

 * `pixels-daemon-*-full.jar` in `pixels-daemon/target`, this is the jar to run Pixels daemons;
 * `pixels-load-*-full.jar` in `pixels-load/target`, this is the jar to load data for Pixels.

-Pixels is compatible with different query engines, such as Presto, Trino, and Hive.
+Pixels is compatible with different query engines, such as Trino, Presto, and Hive.
-However, for simplicity, we use Presto as an example here to illustrate how Pixels works with query engines in the data lakes.
+However, for simplicity, we use Trino as an example here to illustrate how Pixels works with query engines in the data lakes.

-To use Pixels in Presto, download [pixels-presto](https://github.com/pixelsdb/pixels-presto), and use `mvn package` to build it.
+To use Pixels in Trino, download [pixels-trino](https://github.com/pixelsdb/pixels-trino), and use `mvn package` to build it.
 Find the following zip files in the build target directories:
-* `pixels-presto-listener-*.zip`, this is the event listener plugin for Presto.
+* `pixels-trino-listener-*.zip`, this is the event listener plugin for Trino.
-* `pixels-presto-connector-*.zip`, this is the connector for Presto.
+* `pixels-trino-connector-*.zip`, this is the connector for Trino.

-> **Note** that the Presto version we use only supports Java 8, thus pixels-presto should be built
+> **Note** that the Trino version we use only supports Java 11.0.11 or above, thus pixels-trino should be built
-> using JDK 8.0.
+> using JDK 11.0.11 or above.

 > If you want to run the unit tests or the main classes in Intellij for debugging purpose, set the `PIXELS_HOME` environment
 > variable for `Junit` or `Application` in `Run` -> `Edit Configurations` -> `Edit Configuration Templetes`.